yoshihikoueno/dsargparse/README.md

 ### `add_argument`
 This method adds a new argument to the current parser.
 The function is same as `argparse.ArgumentParser.add_argument`.
-But, this method tries to determine help messages for the adding argument from some docstrings.
+But, this method tries to retrieve information from the docstring.

 If the new arguments belong to some subcommand, the docstring of a function implements behavior of the subcommand has `Args:` section,